Chromophore Assisted Light Inactivation (CALI) of Proteins

 - KillerRed Photosensitizer Protein Vectors for Protein Fusions

-• Induction by green light irradiation
+• Not toxic before activation by light irradiation

 KillerRed-mediated light-induced inactivation of PLC delta-1 PH domain.